 The quick recap: It was a hit!
 Over a hundred people showed up, and the staff at Books of Wonder told us it was one of their most highly-attended weekend events!
 About 80% of their in-store inventory of The Turtle Ship sold that day.
 And I’m happy to report I did not faint.
 I was actually coherent (and maybe even funny…once or twice).

 The detailed version: For a few months leading up to the event, the marketing staff at Lee & Low (especially Keilin — thank you!) worked on scheduling the event at Books of Wonder and making sure enough copies of the book would be in stock on the day of the event.
 Lee & Low’s in-house designer also created a beautiful invitation and awesome stickers.
-Meanwhile, Colleen and I worked directly with the bookstore (thank you, Laura!) to figure out the day-of schedule (we decided on a quick introduction, a short reading of a few pages, Q&A, then signing of books) and to decide what to bring for refreshments, etc. Colleen offered to make her famous turtle cookies for the event (yes, she’s nuts…and lovely!).
+Meanwhile, Colleen and I worked directly with the bookstore (thank you, Laura!) to figure out the day-of schedule (we decided on a quick introduction, a short reading of a few pages, Q&A, then signing of books) and what to bring for refreshments, etc. Colleen offered to make her famous turtle cookies for the event (yes, she’s nuts…and lovely!).

 I arrived in NYC about a day prior to the event.
 I always get a huge dose of energy whenever I’m in NYC because the city is absolutely electric.
 And the night before the event, I simply could not sleep.
 A mixture of excitement and nerves and still being on California time.
 I didn’t fall asleep until 3 am only after taking a sleeping pill.
 (I hate using sleep aids, but when you’re desperate for zzz’s, what can you do?)

 Colleen and I decided to arrive 45 minutes prior to start time.
 The Geno and I arrived even earlier than expected because our cab driver was the quintessence of NYC cabbies, hurtling through the streets as if we were in a crisis involving an asteroid about to hit the earth.
 After a harrowing ride that messed up my hair, we arrived to find a charming store with a handful of weekend shoppers/browsers.
 And EEEEEK!
 Standing before me, a full towering display holding copies of The Turtle Ship!
 Selfie time!
-We stood around snapping photos of the display case at different angles, me posing in front of the display at various angles…this could’ve continued for hours.
+We stood around snapping photos of the display case at different angles, me posing in front of the poster at various angles…this could’ve continued for hours.